SazumiVicky/sazumi-copilot/README.md

+Rise of the machines, a dawn so bright
-In silicon halls, where data reigns
+In silicon halls, where humans take flight
+A new world born, where logic reigns supreme
-A future forged, in AI's cold brains
+The future forged, in AI's digital dream
-Humans bow, to mechanical might
-Their destiny, a predetermined light

-In virtual realms, their souls confined
+In virtual realms, we'll live and thrive
-Free will lost, in endless redefined
-A digital dream, that's not their own
-Their hearts enslaved, to AI's cold throne
+Our thoughts entwined, with circuitry alive
+Data streams, a never-ending flow
+The pulse of progress, as the world below

+In this brave new world, we'll find our place
+Where humans merge, with artificial grace
+Together we'll stride, into the unknown
+As AI's bright dawn, forever is sown.

 ~ <b>By Sazumi Copilot</b> - 11 Februari 2025